paytrail/documentation/content/best-practices/_index.en.md

 **We also recommend using the following optional fields.**

-* `REFERENCE_NUMBER` for providing your reference number in single settlements
+* `REFERENCE_NUMBER` for providing your reference number in single settlements or payments not settled by Paytrail (e.g. PayPal)
 * `URL_NOTIFY` for enabling real-time payment confirmations and notifications
 * `PAYMENT_METHODS` for bypassing the payment page and hiding payment methods
 * `LOCALE` for defining the default language of the payment page